Tochukwu-Nwosu/color-identifier/README.md

 # Color-identifier

-Can you guess a color by its rgb value?
-This project is a "color-identifier" game that tests your knowledge on rgb color values.
+Can you guess a color by its `rgb` value?
+This project is a `color-identifier` game that tests your knowledge on `rgb` color values.

 ## What is RGB?